tendermint/tendermint/docs/architecture/adr-067-mempool-refactor.md

 this ADR.
 However, this proposal will ensure that any unaddressed properties can be addressed in an easy and extensible manner in the future.

+### Curren Design

+TODO: Depict, preferably in a diagram, the current mempool data structure(s).

 ## Alternative Approaches

 When considering which approach to take for a priority-based flexible and